mewbak/ini/README.md

 	}

-We can use this to conveniently supply rotating encryption keys without having our code worry about changing ini-key names.
+We can use this to conveniently supply rotating encryption keys without having our code worry about changing ini key names.

+### Usage

+    go get github.com/jteeuwen/ini

+Refer to the package documentation for usage examples.

+### License

+Unless otherwise stated, all of the work in this project is subject to a 1-clause BSD license.
+Its contents can be found in the enclosed LICENSE file.